e3modelling/OPEN-PROM/Tutorials/01_VS code Task Runner Tutorial.md

 - **Development Mode:**
   - Use development mode when adding new features or modifying the model code.
-  - Development mode is less demanding in terms of computational resources.
+  - Development mode is less demanding in terms of computational resources (6 countries instead of the 50+ countries in research mode).

 - **Research Mode:**
-  - Prefer research mode when studying various policy scenarios.
+  - Prefer research mode for production runs.
   - Research mode requires more computational resources and takes longer to execute.

 If you want to study the command-line flags of each mode, refer to the `.vscode/tasks.json` file in your project directory.